-It’s been more than five years since the unveiling of Sun’s Blackbox datacenter and modular designs are becoming more synonymous in the industry and with high-performance and cloud computing.
+It’s been more than five years since the unveiling of Sun’s Blackbox data center and modular designs are becoming more synonymous in the industry and with high-performance and cloud computing.
 Running servers in shipping containers was initially viewed as a niche play by many in the data center industry, limited to mobile requirements, temporary capacity, or novel designs like cloud computing facilities.
-But with enterprise users such as; HP, Dell’s Data Center Solutions Group, and eBay, having publicly announced an adoption of modular design into their data centers, it’s been affirmed that this is definitely more than just a trend.
+But with enterprise users such as: HP, Dell’s Data Center Solutions Group, and eBay, having publicly announced an adoption of modular data center design into their data centers, it’s been affirmed that this is definitely more than just a trend.
 With the massive growth in the data center industry and a huge push towards cost effective planning and operation, modular designs are expected to become a viable alternative for expansion and new builds.

-The idea of modular data centers has evolved from the basic premise of using an ISO standard for a shipping container and customizing it to accommodate data center infrastructure.
+The idea of modular data center designs has evolved from the basic premise of using an ISO standard for a shipping container and customizing it to accommodate data center infrastructure.
 If designed appropriately, extreme levels of performance could be attained in data centers using a consistent design technique, and capital costs could be reduced by standardizing components, construction and the supply chain.
 In the past few years the modular design approach has since split in two directions.
-While some vendors have focused on the overall design of a complete data center solutions (e.g., HP FlexDC and i/o’s Data Systems i/o Anywhere), others have moved the modular design concept down to the rack or row level (e.g., APC InfraStruxure or Emerson SmartAisle).
+While some vendors have focused on the overall design of a complete data center solutions (e.g., HP FlexDC and i/o’s Data Systems i/o Anywhere), others have moved the modular data center design concept down to the rack or row level (e.g., APC InfraStruxure or Emerson SmartAisle).

 So what is the potential market?
 An August 2011 survey of Data Center Knowledge readers found that 35% are currently either using modular products or evaluating them with an eye towards adopting the technology in the next 12 to 24 months.
 Here’s how it broke down:

 - Implementing selectively: 10%